Affiliate links on Android Authority may earn us a commission. Learn more.

 What is One UI Home?
 A guide to Samsung's launcher

 Every Android smartphone or tablet has a launcher, whether the default OEM launcher or a third-party app you’ve installed.
 The launcher lets you set up the user interface exactly how you like it, with custom wallpapers, icons, widgets, fonts, modes, themes, and much more.
 If you’ve used a recent Samsung phone or tablet, you are likely familiar with One UI Home without knowing precisely what it is.
 So what is One UI Home?
 Here’s everything you need to know about Samsung’s default launcher.

 One UI Home is Samsung's default launcher available on Android phones and tablets that run any version of One UI.
 The system launcher lets you change the look of the home screen, add and remove widgets, set up modes and themes, adjust how the app drawer works, and more.

 What is One UI Home?

 Samsung has always had its own take on the Android user interface.
-Following TouchWiz and the Samsung Experience, the company first introduced One UI, based on Android 9 Pie, in 2018 to make one-handed operations easier on its larger devices.
-It also brought exciting features like a dark system mode and more, and Samsung has continued to add more features over the years.
-The latest version, One UI 5.0, based on Android 13, is currently available for most of its active flagships.
+Following TouchWiz and Samsung Experience, the company first introduced One UI, based on Android 9 Pie, in 2018 to make one-handed operations easier on its larger devices.
+It also brought exciting features such as a dark mode and more, and Samsung has continued to add more features over the years.
+The latest version, One UI 5.2, based on Android 13, is currently available for most of its active flagships.